READ TIME: 3mins

 The Registered office changes to the Liquidators address.

-Creditors complete a proof of debt form, which the Liquidator proves the debt and ranks it in order of payment priority.
+Creditors complete a proof of debt form, which the Liquidator then proves the debt and then ranks it in order of payment priority.

-During the process, the Liquidator has the company struck off the registrar of companies.
-Therefore, the dissolution is the final remains of the liquidation.
+During the process, the Liquidator has struck the company off the registrar of companies.
+Therefore, the dissolution is the final part then of the liquidation.

 Internal links to guide you: